-Atikokan Hydro Inc. began transitioning its RPP customers to TOU billing on September 14, 2011.
-At December 31st, 2012, 1,406 RPP customers were on TOU billing.
+Bluewater Power began transitioning its RPP customers to TOU billing on March 26, 2012.
+As of December 31st, 2012, 32,399 RPP customers were on TOU billing which represents 100% of our residential and general service less than 50 kW customers.

-2.3 Atikokan Hydro Inc.'s Application with the OEB
+2.3 Bluewater Power's Application with the OEB

 There were no LDC programs approved by the OEB in 2012.
+There are no applications by Bluewater Power currently pending with the OEB for CDM programs.

-2. OPA-Contracted Province-Wide CDM Programs
+3 OPA-Contracted Province-Wide CDM Programs